 Hyatt Place Boise, Hotel Review

 Now that we live on the West Coast, taking quick trips on Alaska Airlines is an easy option for a weekend get away.
-While getting airline tickets is easy, one of the more expensive parts are the hotel stays.
-The Hyatt Place in downtown Boise is not only perfectly located for exploring the city, depending on how you play it, you can stay here for next to nothing.
+While getting airline tickets is easy with miles or even cheap sales, one of the more expensive parts are the hotel stays.
+The Hyatt Place in downtown Boise is not only perfectly located for exploring the city, but depending on how you play it, you can stay here for next to nothing.

 Boise airport is located just a few minutes drive (or cheap uber) from the downtown, so getting into downtown is a breeze.
 We rented a car for around $30 a day, and the parking at the hotel is not free, so we were expecting to pay a little more.
 I mentioned that I was a World of Hyatt member (mind you, NO elite status) and she said that she would waive it for my loyalty.
 Nice touch, especially considering you’re downtown and parking can be a pain.